madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 This is because I did not reset BIOS to defaults before doing the update.

 `+` and `-` keys are not working to move USB devices up in the BIOS boot list, as the keyboard lacks a numeric pad.
-To be able to press those, I had to attach an external keyboard.
+To be able to press those, I attached an external keyboard.

 ##Graphics